Kong/docs.konghq.com/app/_src/gateway/reference/cli.md

                                         default: 120 s

   log_level set --level <log_level>     Set the logging level.
+                                        It cannot work while not using a database because it needs to be
+                                        protected by RBAC and RBAC is not available in DB-less.

     --level (optional string)           It can be one of the following: debug, info, notice, warn, error, crit, alert,